spencerolson/weather/README.md

 - `--help` (`-h`): Prints the help message. (boolean)
 - `--hide-alerts` (`-l`): Hides weather alerts, even when alerts are available.
 Default is false, which shows alerts if there are any available. (boolean)
+- `--feels-like` (`-f`): Shows the 'feels like' temperature instead of the actual temperature.
+Defaults to false. (boolean)
 - `--alert-titles-only` (`-o`): Shows only the titles of weather alerts.
 Default is false, which shows titles along with full alert descriptions. (boolean)
 - `--colors` (`-c`): Enables colorized output for the hourly report.
 Defaults to true. (boolean)
+- `--color-codes` (`-d`): A comma-separated list of up to 10 color codes to use for colorized output.
+Values must be integers in the range of 0 to 255 inclusive, or '_' to use the default.
+Defaults to 202,214,226,148,39,51,15,245,88,9.
+Values correspond with the following categories: arctic, freezing, cold, chilly, cool, mild, warm, hot, very_hot, scorching. (string)
 - `--every` (`-e`): Sets the hour interval at which data is reported for the hourly report.
 Defaults to 3. (integer)
 - `--hours` (`-r`): Sets the number of hours to report on for the hourly report.
 Defaults to 12.
 Max is 48. (integer)
 - `--label` (`-b`): The name of the location for which weather data is being fetched.
 If present, the report will include - the label in the output.
 If not provided but a zip code is provided, the label will be set to the name of the location associated with the zip code.. (string)